aws-solutions/fhir-works-on-aws/solutions/smart-deployment/README.md

 **What is recommended to configure data-event logging?**
 [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) is recommended for logging FWoA data events.
 To configure data-event logging, [create a “trail”](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) for your AWS account.
 Be sure to follow [CloudTrail security best practices](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/best-practices-security.html) when doing so.

+**What is recommended for concurrect lambda executions** Lambda concurrent executions are defined in each lambda function in solutions/smart-deployment/src/lib/cdk-infra-stack.ts.
+We are using [reserved concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) and [provisioned concurrency](https://docs.aws.amazon.com/lambda/latest/dg/provisioned-concurrency.html) to configure the number of requests a function can handle at the same time.
+Follow the guidance [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html) to customize lambda scaling and concurrency.

 ### Development